 HUD-approved Housing Counseling Agencies (HCA) are organizations supported or sponsored by HUD and administer housing counseling services across the country.
 A HUD-approved HCA is eligible to apply to HUD for grant funding under its Notice of Funding Availability (NOFA).

 HCAs represent a diverse set of organizations who work among HUD programs including public housing authorities, community housing development organizations (CHDOs), tribally designated housing entities, community development corporations, etc.

 HCAs provide a valuable service within a community and serve consumers with counseling across housing needs from homeless and rental housing to pre-purchase homebuyer education.

-For more information on the overall process and the requirements for becoming a HUD-approved Housing Counseling Agency, please visit this page within the HUD Exchange: How to Become a HUD-Approved Housing Counseling Agency.
+For more information on the overall process and the requirements for becoming a HUD-approved HCA, please visit this page within the HUD Exchange: How to Become a HUD-approved HCA.

-The Housing Counseling Agency Eligibility Tool allows organizations to determine if they meet the basic requirements to apply to become a HUD-approved Housing Counseling Agency.
+The Housing Counseling Agency Eligibility Tool allows organizations to determine if they meet the basic requirements to apply to become a HUD-approved HCA.